1. Work gets sidelined

 2. Wanna bet?

-The American Gaming Association estimated that 47 million U.S. adults would wager $8.5 billion billion on the 2019 tournament, including 4.1 million who would bet at a casino sportsbook or using a legal app.
+The American Gaming Association says that 68 million U.S. adults plan to wager $15.5 billion on this year’s tournament, including 21.5 million who plan to bet casually with their friends.

 How's your bracket looking?
 You might want to check today's best savings rates to find a good way to bank your winnings.